digst/OIOIDWS.Net/Source/Digst.OioIdws/readme.txt

 [OIO-IDT] - OIO SAML Profile for Identity Tokens 1.0: Specifies that only "Holder of key" confirmation method is allowed.

 All above specifications can be found through https://test-nemlog-in.dk/Testportal/ or http://digitaliser.dk/resource/526486.
-They are also located in the "misc\specifications" folder on Softwarebørsen.
-It is the copies in "misc\specifications" that this implementation follows.
+They are also located in the "Misc\Specifications" folder on Softwarebørsen.
+It is the copies on Softwarebørsen that this implementation follows.

 Requirements:
 .Net 4.5 Framework.